 Highlights

-IMI progressively suppressed hippocampal neurogenesis through the adulthood.
+Imidacloprid progressively suppressed hippocampal neurogenesis throughout adulthood.

-IMI increased spontaneous activities in open field test of offspring in adulthood.
+Imidacloprid increased spontaneous activity in open field tests of adult offspring.

-IMI persistently affected cholinergic signaling in the hippocampus.
+Imidacloprid persistently affected cholinergic signaling in the hippocampus.

-IMI induced neuroinflammation and oxidative stress in the hippocampus.
+Imidacloprid induced neuroinflammation and oxidative stress in the hippocampus.

-The NOAEL of IMI for offspring neurotoxicity was determined to be 83 ppm in diet.
+The NOAEL of imidacloprid for offspring neurotoxicity was 83 ppm in diet.

 Abstract

-Imidacloprid (IMI) is a widely used neonicotinoid insecticide concerned for developmental neurotoxicity in mammals.
-The present study investigated the maternal exposure effects of IMI on behaviors and adult neurogenesis in the hippocampal dentate gyrus (DG) of rat offspring.
-Dams were exposed to IMI (83, 250, and 750 ppm in diet) from gestational day (GD) 6 until day 21 post-delivery on weaning, and offspring were maintained until adulthood on postnatal day (PND) 77.
-In the neurogenic niche, 750-ppm IMI decreased the numbers of late-stage neural progenitor cells (NPCs) and post-mitotic immature granule cells through suppression of NPC proliferation and also suppressed ERK1/2–FOS-mediated synaptic plasticity of granule cells on weaning.
-Suppressed reelin signaling might be responsible for the suppressed neurogenesis and synaptic plasticity.
-In adulthood, IMI at ≥ 250 ppm decreased neural stem cells due to their suppressed proliferation and increased apoptosis, and also mature granule cells due to suppressed NPC differentiation.
+Imidacloprid (IMI) is a widely used neonicotinoid insecticide that poses risks for developmental neurotoxicity in mammals.
+The present study investigated the effects of maternal exposure to IMI on behaviors and adult neurogenesis in the hippocampal dentate gyrus (DG) of rat offspring.
+Dams were exposed to IMI (83, 250, or 750 ppm in diet) from gestational day 6 until day 21 post-delivery on weaning, and offspring were maintained until adulthood on postnatal day 77.
+In the neurogenic niche, 750-ppm IMI decreased numbers of late-stage neural progenitor cells (NPCs) and post-mitotic immature granule cells by suppressing NPC proliferation and ERK1/2–FOS-mediated synaptic plasticity of granule cells on weaning.
+Suppressed reelin signaling might be responsible for the observed reductions of neurogenesis and synaptic plasticity.
+In adulthood, IMI at ≥ 250 ppm decreased neural stem cells by suppressing their proliferation and increasing apoptosis, and mature granule cells were reduced due to suppressed NPC differentiation.
 Behavioral tests revealed increased spontaneous activity in adulthood at 750 ppm.
-IMI decreased hippocampal acetylcholinesterase activity and DG Chrnb2 transcript level on weaning and in adulthood.
-IMI increased the numbers of astrocytes and M1-type microglia in the DG hilus and upregulated neuroinflammation and oxidative stress-related genes on weaning; increased malondialdehyde level and the number of M1-type microglia and downregulated neuroinflammation and oxidative stress-related genes in adulthood.
-These results suggest that IMI persistently affected cholinergic signaling and induced neuroinflammation and oxidative stress during exposure and thereafter increased sensitivity to oxidative stress in the hippocampus causing progressive suppression of neurogenesis through the adulthood and hyperactivity in adulthood.
+IMI decreased hippocampal acetylcholinesterase activity and Chrnb2 transcript levels in the DG on weaning and in adulthood.
+IMI increased numbers of astrocytes and M1-type microglia in the DG hilus, and upregulated neuroinflammation and oxidative stress-related genes on weaning.
+In adulthood, IMI increased malondialdehyde levels and numbers of M1-type microglia, and downregulated neuroinflammation and oxidative stress-related genes.
+These results suggest that IMI persistently affected cholinergic signaling and induced neuroinflammation and oxidative stress during exposure.
+Thereafter, it increased sensitivity to oxidative stress in the hippocampus, causing hyperactivity and progressive suppression of neurogenesis throughout adulthood.
 The no-observed-adverse-effect level of IMI for offspring behaviors and hippocampal neurogenesis was determined to be 83 ppm (5.5–14.1 mg/kg body weight/day).

 Introduction

-Imidacloprid (IMI) is a kind of chlorinated nicotine belonging to neonicotinoid pesticides.
-Due to its structural similarities to nicotine, IMI can specifically bind to the alpha subunits of nicotinic acetylcholine receptor (nAChR) in the same way as nicotine to attack the nervous system of exposed insects, causing accumulation of acetylcholine by blocking neuronal nerve impulse propagation and causes first paralysis and then death [1].
-Moreover, IMI is considered a highly effective and low toxicity insecticide due to its higher binding affinity to insect nAChR than to vertebrates [1].
-Thanks to these factors, IMI has become widely used worldwide as an agricultural and pet insecticide [1].
-However, the additional properties of IMI, such as high water solubility, non-volatility, and difficulty in biodegradation, cannot be ignored, resulting in persistence in water, soil, crops, pets, and even humans [2].
-There are increasing evidence of IMI toxicity in mammalians, including genotoxicity, reproductive toxicity, developmental toxicity and developmental neurotoxicity [1].
+Imidacloprid (IMI) is a type of chlorinated nicotine belonging to neonicotinoid pesticides.
+Due to its structural similarities to nicotine, IMI can specifically bind to the alpha subunits of the nicotinic acetylcholine receptor (nAChR) in the same way as nicotine to attack the nervous system of exposed insects.
+Ultimately, this causes accumulation of acetylcholine by blocking neuronal nerve impulse propagation to initiate paralysis and then death.1 Moreover, IMI is considered a highly effective and low-toxicity insecticide due to its higher binding affinity to insect nAChR compared with vertebrates.1 Thanks to these factors, IMI has become widely used worldwide as an agricultural and pet insecticide.1 However, additional properties of IMI (e.g., high water solubility, non-volatility, and difficult biodegradation) cannot be ignored because they result in its persistence in water, soil, crops, pets, and even humans.2 There is increasing evidence of IMI toxicity in mammals, including genotoxicity, reproductive toxicity, developmental toxicity, and developmental neurotoxicity (DNT).1